 Indianapolis Zoo presents ZooBoo

 Is regular October too humdrum, but haunted houses to creepy-crawly?
 One of our favorite October family events to experience is ZooBoo, with super-duper Halloween activities, amazing animals and pumpkins galore!
 ZooBoo is always a fun family experience for itty-bitty ghouls and goblins, as well as the bigger kids.
 October weather means active animals, colorful foliage and a new season to explore.
 Combine that with engaging activities, spooktacular costumes and trick-or-treating — plus the chance to boogie-woogie to a live DJ — and you’ve got an unforgettable family tradition.
 Woo-hoo!
-Check out more information on the hours as well as everything going on in Pumpkin Town HERE.
+Check out more information on the hours as well as the new Leeward Manor Pumpkintown experience.

 PumpkinTown at Sullivan Hardware & Garden

-Kicking off our list of October family events – PumpkinTown!
+One of our favorite October family events is PumpkinTown!
 The Sullivan Express is heading to PumpkinTown at the Allisonville location, and you can get your tickets here before they sell out.
 The train runs every Thursday through Sunday during the month of October, and you can also enjoy food and drinks, entertainment, and more.
 Don’t forget to decorate a pumpkin and take family photos!

 Harvest Nights at Newfields

 This “spook-tacular spectacle” returns to Newfields for the month of October!
 Harvest Nights is family friendly and not scary for the little ones.
-From the Newfields website, “Wander through fog-filled forests filled with glowing jack-o-lanterns galore in the Pumpkin Path of Peril, feel the Ghost Train rumble beneath your feet and witness The Three Graces come to life in the party of the century at Mischief Manor.”
+From the Newfields website, “Once again, expect to journey through fog-filled forests along The Pumpkin Path of Peril and feel the Ghost Train Rumble beneath your feet, all the while taking in tens of thousands of gourdgeous pumpkins and jack-o-lanterns.
+Don’t miss the inside of Mischief Manor witch is always open for guests to explore, no additional ticket required.”
 You also get to enjoy Campfire Cocoa made with Hotel Tango’s savory and sweet Toasted Marshmallow Bourbon, and snack on some caramel corn from Just Pop In!, or some Cinnamon Bavarian Créme Churros.
-New this year – the Mischief Manor inside the Lilly House.
-Get your tickets here.

 October (Dates vary based on YMCA location)